anetasopa/calendar-for-sport-events/README.md

 * The calendar displays a diverse array of sports events.
 * Users enjoy the flexibility to add new events to the calendar.
 * Detailed information about each event is easily accessible.
-* The system also includes validation to ensure data accuracy and reliability.
+* The project also includes validation to ensure data accuracy and reliability.

 ### Technology Stack: